ms/buildtogether.tech/tooling/index.md

 -   A <span g="gui_designer">GUI designer</span> that lets you build GUIs by dragging and dropping components;

--   Some <span g="refactoring">refactoring</span> to help you reorganize your code.
-For example, instead of searching and replacing strings, an IDE can parse your source code and look for all uses of a class name in order to replace it with a new one, or move a method from one class to another.

 -   A <span g="test_runner">test runner</span> to display the results of tests and let you jump directly to ones that have failed.
 This is usually a GUI built on top of whatever unit testing framework you are using, just as graphical